gerrylenz/mpdbackend/README.md

 | `"1"` Rock | `/run/mpd-rock/socket` | `4534` | `http://192.168.1.10:4534` |
 | `"2"` Chill | `/run/mpd-chill/socket` | `4535` | `http://192.168.1.10:4535` |

-Per instance: own `mpdbackend.env` (socket, port, paths) and own systemd service — or separate install directories when running manually.
+Per instance: own `mpdbackend.env` (socket, port, paths) and own systemd service.
+The **same** `channels.json.example.multi` can live on every instance (MA only needs `/channels` from one default URL) — or each instance keeps only its own channel entry for the web player.

 ## Configuration (server)